bravandi/manual-network-extraction/README.md

 Interactive tool for creating directed graphs, created using d3.js.
 The graph can be created on a background image.

 My contributions:
-* Added labels to the edges.
+* added labels to the edges.
 * ctrl+click to change a node label.

 Operation:

+* download/upload graph in JSON format
 * drag/scroll to translate/zoom the graph
 * shift-click on graph to create a node
 * shift-click on a node and then drag to another node to connect them with a directed edge